qazxcdswe123/obsidian-hugo/content/Git Hacks.md

 - [git - How do I squash my last N commits together? - Stack Overflow](https://stackoverflow.com/questions/5189560/how-do-i-squash-my-last-n-commits-together)
 commit message was set after operation.

+### Merge VS Rebase
+- Merge the incoming changes into the current branch: select this option to perform [merge](http://schacon.github.io/git/git-merge.html) during the update.
+This is equivalent to running `git fetch` and then `git merge`, or `git pull --no-rebase`.
+- Rebase the current branch on top of the incoming changes: select this option to perform [rebase](http://schacon.github.io/git/git-rebase.html) during the update.
+This is equivalent to running `git fetch` and then `git rebase`, or `git pull --rebase` (all local commits will be put on top of the updated upstream head).

 ## Pretty Print
 `git ls-tree --full-tree --name-only -r HEAD`
 `git log --all --decorate --oneline --graph`